Transcutaneous electrical nerve stimulation: Cardiac pacemakers

+Pregnancy

+TENS should be used with caution on people with epilepsy or on pregnant people; do not use over area of the uterus, as the effects of electrical stimulation on the developing fetus are not known.

 Side effects

 Overall, TENS has been found to be safe compared with pharmaceutical medications for treating pain.
 Potential side effects include skin itching near the electrodes and mild redness of the skin (erythema).
 Some people also report that they dislike the sensation associated with TENS.

-TENS device types
+Device types

 The TENS device acts to stimulate the sensory nerves and a small portion of the peripheral motor nerves; the stimulation causes multiple mechanisms to trigger and manage the sense of pain in a patient.
 TENS operates by two main mechanisms: it stimulates competing sensory neurons at the pain perception gate, and it stimulates the opiate response.
 The mechanism that will be used varies with the type of device.

 The table below lists the types of devices:

 History

 Electrical stimulation for pain control was used in ancient Rome, in AD 63.
 It was reported by Scribonius Largus that pain was relieved by standing on an electrical fish at the seashore.

 In the 16th through the 18th centuries various electrostatic devices were used for headache and other pains.
 Benjamin Franklin was a proponent of this method for pain relief.
 In the 19th century a device called the electreat, along with numerous other devices were used for pain control and cancer cures.
 Only the electreat survived into the 20th century, but was not portable, and had limited control of the stimulus.
-Development of the modern TENS unit is generally credited to C. Norman Shealy.